Log in with user name:

-The Lincoln Family Home is a twofold treat, providing historical insight into the life of the Lincolns while escorting you through the lavish Manchester life of the 1900s.
-Abraham had only one son who survived to adulthood, Robert Todd Lincoln, who served as secretary of war and head of the Pullman Company.
-Robert bought the beautifully preserved 412-acre estate and built a 24-room mansion where he and his descendants lived from 1905–75.
-The sturdy Georgian Revival house holds many of the family's prized possessions, including one of three surviving stovepipe hats owned by Abraham and a Lincoln Bible.
-When the 1,000-pipe aeolian organ is played, the music reverberates as though from the mansion's very bones.
+A twofold treat, the summer home of Abraham Lincoln's son Robert provides insight into the lives of the Lincoln family, as well as an introduction to the lavish Manchester life of the early 1900s.
+The only son of the president to survive into adulthood, Robert Lincoln served as secretary of war, U.S. ambassador to Great Britain, and general counsel and later president of the Pullman Palace Car Company.
+In 1905, Robert built a 24-room mansion where he and his descendants lived until 1975.
+The sturdy Georgian Revival house, the centerpiece of a beautifully preserved 412-acre estate, holds many of the family's prized possessions, including one of three surviving stovepipe hats owned by Abraham and a Lincoln Bible.
+When the 1,000-pipe Aeolian organ is played, the music reverberates as though from the mansion's very bones.

 Rising from a 10-acre meadow, Hildene Farm, which opened in 2008, is magnificent.
 The agriculture center is built in a traditional style—post-and-beam construction